jourquin/Nodus/doc/services-workflow.md

 - `tranship = 1` allows loading/unloading, transhipment, and service changes.
 - `tranship = 3` allows loading/unloading, but not service changes.

+Codes greater than 4 are interpreted by the virtual-network code as the same operation code minus 5, but with transit links disabled at the node.
+For example, code 5 behaves like code 0 with transit disabled, code 6 behaves like code 1 with transit disabled, and so on.

 ## Service Changes, Stops, And Cost Functions